PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Order ID** - input field, once validated, the Order's ID matching the input will be displayed.
 By default the input is blank empty.
 - **Customer** - input field, once validated, the Customer's first name letter and full last name will be displayed.
 By default the input is blank empty.
 - **Total** - text field, once validated, the value is displayed.
 It is displayed as a total sum of all the items in the appropriate currency, that is being purchased.
 By default, there are double dashes displayed.
-- **Carrier** - input field, that could be typed as alphabetic value in order to retrieve the required Carrier name.
+- **Carrier** - input field, once validated, the Carrier's name matching the input will be displayed.
 By default the input is blank empty.
-- **Date** - input form, that could be adjusted by the time values.
+- **Date** - input form, once validated, the Date matching the input will be displayed.
 Setting the date "From" to "To", will retrieve the appropriate date range information of the Shopping Carts.
 By default, the date range is blank empty.
-- **Online** - value indicator between Yes and No. Once the Guest visitor is visiting the Prestashop Front-Office, and adding items to the Shopping Cart, the value then switches to Yes.
+- **Online** - dropdown display, once validated, the Yes or No matching the input will be displayed.
+Once the Guest visitor is visiting the Prestashop Front-Office, and adding items to the Shopping Cart, the value then switches to Yes.
 By default, the indicator is in blank empty state.
 - **Shop** - filtering is not available, but the whole column is listed with the Shop names for each Shopping Cart, if there are several multistores configured.
 - **Search CTA button** - once clicked, the filtering criteria is executed.